acteng/update-your-capital-schemes/docs/user-guide/index.md

     ![Enter your security code](sign-in-security-code.png)

-1. If you’ve logged in successfully, you’ll be redirected back to the service and will be able to see your capital schemes.
+1. If you’ve signed in successfully, you’ll be redirected back to the service and will be able to see your capital schemes.

 \pagebreak